caglarturali/hitlify/README.md

 ## What is this?

 This is a complementary project to [visitor hit counter API](https://github.com/CodingGarden/hit-counter), from the YouTube channel [Coding Garden with CJ](https://www.youtube.com/c/CodingGardenWithCJ).
-You can watch the entire back-end creation process [here](https://www.youtube.com/watch?v=dZ0YCood9Xw).
+You can watch the entire backend creation process [here](https://www.youtube.com/watch?v=dZ0YCood9Xw).
 Don't forget to subscribe. :)

 ### Details

-The project uses [Svelte](https://svelte.dev/) as the front-end technology.
+The project uses [Svelte](https://svelte.dev/) as the frontend technology.
 If you're not sure what it is, go check out, you will not regret it.

 ### Running a local copy